Blast Wind: Development and release

 Blast Wind was developed by Technosoft, best known for the Thunder Force series.
 It was created by personnel who would later work on Thunder Force V. Naosuke Arai oversaw production as head of development under the pseudonym "Yunker Matai".
-Taisuke Kanasaki, who later worked at Cing as director and character designer for Another Code: Two Memories, Wish Room: Angel's Memory, and Last Window: Mayonaka no Yakusoku, participated in the introductory sequence during his time at Technosoft.
+Taisuke Kanasaki, who later worked at Cing as director and character designer for Another Code: Two Memories, Wish Room: Angel's Memory, and Last Window: Mayonaka no Yakusoku, illustrated the introductory sequence during his time at Technosoft.
 The music was composed by Hyakutaro Tsukumo.
 The game was originally developed as an arcade game and a prototype was tested at Sasebo, with a planned release for 1993.
 However, the plan changed during production and was postponed for a time until it was released as an original title on Sega Saturn.
 Tsukumo found it difficult to arrange and rewrite the songs because FM and PCM sound sources were the basis.
 A light-hearted revision titled Inazuma Saber, (Note: 稲妻セイバー (Inazuma Seibā)) with selectable ships and comical dialogue between pilots, was reportedly tested and scheduled for release in 1994 but was scrapped.

 Technosoft published Blast Wind in Japan on January 17, 1997.
 Working Designs planned to release the game in North America as a bundle along with the Thunder Force Gold Pack compilations and Hyper Duel under their "Spaz" label.
 Following a dispute at E3 1997 with Sega of America, Working Designs cancelled the deal with Technosoft and withdrew support for the Saturn.
 In 1997, Technosoft released the game's soundtrack as part of the Technosoft Game Music Collection Vol. 7: Reincarnation, with arrangements from Thunder Force IV.
 In 2010, the Technosoft Game Music Collection Vol. 7: Reincarnation album was re-released.
 Although it was not officially published outside Japan, an English fan translation was released in 2024, providing narration for the opening sequence, a new voice actor for the game's antagonist, corrected text, and audio rebalancing.